Thooto/vuenity/README.md

 ```

 `Build` folder should be in your `public` folder.
+In case you use something like Laravel + Vue.js and webpack, use an address instead of a direct folder ref.

 In your Unity project, under `Assets/Plugins/WebGL/` (or anywhere else in assets) create a `VuePlugin.jslib` with: